Event Cinemas: Moonlight Cinema

 In addition, each venue offers 'Gold Grass' a luxurious outdoor-cinema experience, similar to the offerings of Event Cinemas' 'Gold Class'.

 Cinebuzz Rewards

-All cinema brands trading under EVENT, including Greater Union and BCC cinemas, share the benefits of a Loyalty program the Cinebuzz Rewards Program.
+All cinema brands trading under EVENT, including Moonlight and BCC cinemas, share the benefits of a Loyalty program the Cinebuzz Rewards Program.
 Free for members, the program grants access to advance screenings, ticket discounts, access to the Cinebuzz video-on-demand platform, and one free movie ticket for every six movies viewed at EVENT.
 The program is aimed at encouraging brand loyalty and recognising VIP Customers and currently has over 3 million members in Australia.

 Controversy

 The exhibition and production company that became Event Cinemas has been widely criticised as the cause of the downfall of early Australian film, which was argued to be the best in the world at the time.

 In 2005, Event Cinemas banned people from bringing their own food and drink into the cinema.
 After negative public reaction and a threat of investigation by NSW Fair Trading, the company was forced to revoke the rule.
 People complained that Event Cinema's food was more than double the price of that in supermarkets and had less variety.

 In 2012, Australian journalist Tim Burrowes attended a screening of Skyfall at an Event Cinema.
 There were various technical difficulties which resulted in the audience being asked to leave and a manager threatening Burrowes for filming the crowd's reactions.

 In the lead up to the 2016 Australian Federal Election, Chairman Alan Rydge was reported to have donated to Prime Minister Malcolm Turnbull's controversial political fund the Wentworth Forum.

 There have been numerous incidents of faulty popcorn machines causing fires to break out in Event Cinemas complexes, including Top Ryde in 2011, Adelaide and Rockhampton in September 2015, Perth in December 2015, and Sydney in August 2016.